The Ten Commandments (1956 film): Supporting roles

 Portraits of the film's 12 stars figured prominently in this 1956 poster.

 DeMille considered several leading ladies for the part of Lilia, (Note: DeMille's casting journal contains a list that includes Vanessa Brown, Pat Crowley, Piper Laurie, Irene Montwill, Lori Nelson, Cathy O'Donnell, Jean Peters, Donna Reed, Karen Sharpe, and Elaine Stewart.) the young Hebrew woman who gives water to the slaves.
 He originally chose Pier Angeli, but MGM refused to loan their contract star to Paramount.
 In September 1954, DeMille borrowed Debra Paget from 20th Century-Fox and cast her in the role of the "lissome and beatific slave girl".
 Paget later became a born-again Christian.
 She said, "I think my evangelical work was foreshadowed when Cecil B. DeMille chose me for The Ten Commandments and said, 'I feel the hand of God has been on you.'"

 For the role of Joshua, the Hebrew stonecutter destined to succeed Moses, DeMille looked at a number of actors.
 (Note: The actors he considered were Jeff Chandler, Tony Curtis, Vince Edwards, Eric Fleming, Arthur Franz, Rock Hudson, Brian Keith, Cameron Mitchell, George Nader, Jack Palance, Michael Pate, Richard Todd, and Clint Walker.)
-He first gave the part to Cornel Wilde, one of the stars of his previous film, The Greatest Show on Earth.
+In June 1954, he chose Cornel Wilde, one of the stars of his previous film, The Greatest Show on Earth.
 Wilde's casting was widely mentioned in the press, but the actor made his "worst mistake" and said the part was too small.
+In September, Wilde turned it down because he did not see "eye-to-eye" with DeMille.
+In October, DeMille gave the role to Paramount actor John Derek.
 In his autobiography, DeMille remarked, "Cornel Wilde declined the role […] thus giving John Derek his opportunity for a noteworthy performance."

 In May 1954, Sir Cedric Hardwicke got the supporting role of Pharaoh Sethi "the Just" and became one of the first actors signed for the film.
 It took DeMille longer to find an actress to play Sethi's sister and Moses' adoptive mother, Bithiah.
 He had offered the part to Joan Crawford in January, and also considered other famous actresses.
 (Note: DeMille's other choices were Claudette Colbert (the star of his 1934 epic Cleopatra), Bette Davis, Rosemary DeCamp, Irene Dunne, Merle Oberon, and Alexis Smith.)
 His favorite choice, Jayne Meadows, declined the role because she did not want to leave her home in New York.
 Associate producer Henry Wilcoxon recommended his Scaramouche co-star Nina Foch, who signed for the part in September.
 In October, John Carradine won the role of Moses' brother, Aaron.

 I think all of us, you know, Eddie Robinson, myself, Judith Anderson, we all really wanted to be in a DeMille picture.
 We really felt that you couldn't call yourself a star unless you had been in a DeMille picture!
 So we all took these sort of small, but rather arresting parts.